jasonwhite/button/docs/_docs/index.md

  * [Ant][], [Maven][], [Gradle][]
  * [Bazel][], [Buck][], [Pants][]

-It should be noted that Brilliant Build is *not* a project generator, package manager, or continuous integration server.
-However, it is certainly an excellent choice to build these things off of.
+Note that Brilliant Build is *not* a project generator, package manager, or continuous integration server.
+However, it is certainly an excellent base to build these things off of.

 [Make]: https://www.gnu.org/software/make/
 [MSBuild]: https://github.com/Microsoft/msbuild